apache/camel-website/content/blog/2022/07/vscode-camel-language-support-0.4.0-release/index.md

 ---
-title: "Released version 0.4.0 of VSCode Language Support for Apache Camel"
+title: "Released version 0.4.0 of VS Code Language Support for Apache Camel"
 date: 2022-07-21
 authors: [joshiraez]
 categories: ["Tooling", "Releases"]
-preview: "Released version 0.4.0 of VSCode Language Support for Apache Camel.
+preview: "Released version 0.4.0 of VS Code Language Support for Apache Camel.
 New completion to add Camel K modeline, updates on the default catalogs and support for the productized version."
 ---

 # Release 0.4.0